top of page

 1. Pride and Prejudice by Jane Austen

-The scene: Mr. Darcy finds Elizabeth at Pemberley and later stands in the rain to confess his love and his failings.
-(I mean I couldn't not include it could I!)
+The scene: Mr Darcy finds Elizabeth at Pemberley and later stands in the rain to confess his love and his failings.
+(I mean, I couldn't not include it, could I?!)

 Why it works: Pride is stripped away and vulnerability is laid bare.
 In this moment, Darcy becomes human and relatable, shedding the arrogance that once defined him.
 The scene feels intimate not because of a physical gesture but because of emotional honesty.
 Austen beautifully captures the tension of two strong minds finally allowing their hearts to lead.
-The restrained dialogue and the storm outside mirror the storm within, making this one of literature’s most emotionally charged love confessions. its iconic for a reason, isn't it?
+The restrained dialogue and the storm outside mirror the storm within, making this one of literature’s most emotionally charged love confessions.
+It's iconic for a reason, isn't it?

 "I love you..